Media censorship in Singapore: 2004 onwards

-Today, the Info-communications Media Development Authority (IMDA) utilises a proper and consistent system of age-appropriate film classification, assigning films different ratings for different groups of audiences.
+Today the Info-communications Media Development Authority (IMDA) uses a proper and consistent system of age-appropriate film classification, assigning films different ratings for different groups of audiences.
 They also released the official set of film classification guidelines to the public online in 2010, which included a thorough explanation of what sort of content and themes is allowed under each film rating.

 The latest classification system as of 2011 consists of the following:

 Age-Advisory ratings

 These three ratings have no restriction in ages.